qtranslate/qtranslate-xt/readme.txt

 * more translation on tag and category editor pages
 * added 'post_title' filter to translate all titles fetched for display purpose
 * fixed problem with comment date display in some themes

+== Credentials ==

+* The code of this plugin mostly originally based on [qTranslate](https://wordpress.org/plugins/qtranslate/ "qTranslate original plugin") and [zTranslate](https://wordpress.org/plugins/ztranslate/ "zTranslate fork").
+* Most flags in flags directory are made by Luc Balemans and downloaded from [FOTW Flags Of The World website](http://flagspot.net/flags/ "FOTW Flags Of The World website")

 == Desirable Unimplemented Features ==